 Ursula is the sea witch from Disney’s The Little Mermaid.
 Ursula is also one of the characters you can play in the Disney Villainous board game.
 This article looks at the best strategy for Ursula in Villainous.

 When you play as Ursula you have very few allies.
-Instead, you rely on your spells to trick heroes into entering contracts with you so that you can steal their souls.
+Instead, you rely on your spells to trick heroes into entering contracts with you so that you can take their souls.

 In this strategy guide I look at: